heathack-org/HeatHack-Test/intro.md

 # Not in use

 This is just a test of connecting a subdomain - please ignore.

+V2, cname config included.